AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 **The installation of the Technical Analysis Package is required in order to access this indicator.**

 ### Description
-This indicator displays inside bars as defined by Michael Voigt in his book.
+InsideBarsMT displays inside bars as defined by Michael Voigt in his book.

-The settings are modifiable, and additional adjustments are possible.
-In addition, there are several data series used in stop calculations for self-developed indicators and strategies.
+The settings can be modified, and additional adjustments are also possible.
+Furthermore, there are several data series used in stop calculations for self-developed indicators and strategies.

 ### Interpretation
 Inside bars are bars whose body (open-close) are located within the high-low span of the previous bar.
 The previous bar is generally called an outside bar.